 - Bath Oils: Just like the bath salts, bath oils (more commonly known as ‘carrier oils’) can also have a variety of health benefits based on what your body and skin type may need.
 A few of my favorites are: Sweet Almond, Jojoba and castor oil.
 This is a great article on how to choose the right carrier oil for you!

 - Essential Oils: If you didn’t guess it already, essential oils are also very similar to carrier oils and bath salts – the all have their own unique benefits that can be tailored to your liking.
+I personally love and use DoTERRA Essential Oils for safety reasons.
 A few of my favourite bath essential oils are lavender, bergamot, copaiba/CBD, frankincense, tea tree, lemongrass, ylang-ylang and rose – just to name a few!
 Interested in understanding what essential oils may be beneficial for you and your health?
-Connect with me HERE to get my personal suggestions for you and your lifestyle!
+Connect with me HERE to get a FREE sample of my personal suggestions for you and your lifestyle!

 - All Natural Dyes: Use things like turmeric, beet root powder, berries, blue/green spirulina (from E3 or OM Foods), spices (paprika, turmeric, matcha, cinnamon, cacao etc.) juices (carrot, pomegranate, ESPRESSO!), Chlorophyll or activated charcoal to increase health benefits and keep it economical!